-- Week 13 Lesson Plan and Blog Post: Remembering Like Grandma Moses, 2nd Ed.
+- Week 13 Remembering Like Grandma Moses, 2nd Ed.
+Lesson Plan

 - Week 14 Lesson Plan: Creating Cubist Art like Picasso

-- Week 15 Lesson Plan and Blog Post: Painting in Tones Like O’Keeffe, 2nd Ed.
+- Week 15 Painting in Tones Like O’Keeffe, 2nd Ed.
+Lesson Plan Painting in Tones Like O’Keeffe, 2nd Ed.

-- Week 16 Lesson Plan and Blog Post: Illustrating Like Norman Rockwell, 2nd Ed.
+- Week 16 Illustrating Like Norman Rockwell, 2nd Ed.
+Lesson Plan

-- Week 17 Lesson Plan and Blog Post: Painting with Neutral Colors Like Andrew Wyeth, 2nd Ed.
+- Week 17 Painting with Neutral Colors Like Andrew Wyeth, 2nd Ed.
+Lesson Plan

-- Week 18 Lesson Plan and Blog Post: Painting with Primary Colors Like Roy Lichtenstein, 2nd Ed.
+- Week 18 Painting with Primary Colors Like Roy Lichtenstein, 2nd Ed.
+Lesson Plan

 Modern Artists Package (previously “Amazing American Artists Package”)